This upgrade brings Nerf guns into the modern era

 But there is one thing you probably would be familiar with: the ridiculously huge, heavy, underpowered, century-old C- and D-cell alkaline batteries that are holding the sport back.

-Enter the Nerf Rival Rechargeable Battery Pack -- a nickel-metal hydride (NiMH) pack that not only improves the rate-of-fire of a Nerf blaster, but weighs a fraction (roughly one-quarter) of the 6 D-cell batteries it replaces.
+Enter the Nerf Rival Rechargeable Battery Pack -- a nickel-metal hydride (NiMH) pack that not only improves the rate of fire of a Nerf blaster, but weighs a fraction (roughly one-quarter) of the six D-cell batteries it replaces.

 The difference was stunning.
-With the rechargeable pack, the blaster shot faster (7 rounds per second, versus 5 rounds per second), harder and -- importantly -- spun up the motors more quickly.
+With the rechargeable pack, the blaster shot faster (seven rounds per second versus five rounds per second), harder and -- importantly -- spun up the motors more quickly.
 That way, when you spot a foe, you get the first shot off faster.
 (See for yourself in our video at the top of this post.)

 As of right now, we're only aware of two blasters that use the battery pack (the Rival Khaos, and the upcoming Rival Nemesis), and we're not yet sure how the battery will last over the long haul.
 We can't yet say how many times you can recharge it, for instance, before it loses some of its oomph.